Dimension theory for the asymptotic couple of the field of logarithmic transseries: Introduction

 Incidentally, the object $(\Gamma_{\log},\psi)$ is also the asymptotic couple of the Hardy field $\R(\fr{L})$, i.e., the Hardy field over $\R$ which is generated by all power-products of the form $x^{r_0}(\log x)^{r_1}(\log^{\circ 2}x)^{r_2}\cdots(\log^{\circ n}x)^{r_n}$ for varying $n$, with each $r_i\in\R$.
 As pointed out in~\cite{elliott2024analytic_book}: ``many functions in number theory are comparable, or are conjectured to be comparable'' to a function in $\R(\fr{L})$.
 We contend that the asymptotic couple $(\Gamma_{\log},\psi)$ is an appropriate universal domain for capturing the generic asymptotic behavior of the functions in $\R(\fr{L})$, as well as their interaction with the (logarithmic) derivative.

 This paper is the fourth in a series~\cite{GehretACTlog,GehretACTlogNIP,GehretKaplan-ACTlogdistal} about the theory $T_{\log}$ (defined in Section~\ref{section_overview_Tlog}) of the asymptotic couple $(\Gamma_{\log},\psi)$.
-To summarize, here are the most relevant things already known: \begin{itemize} \item $T_{\log}$ has quantifier elimination (QE) and a universal axiomatization (UA) in a natural language~\cite{GehretACTlog}; in particular, the quantifier-free definable sets enjoy a Tarski--Seidenberg-type theorem, and definable functions are given piecewise by terms in the language. \item $T_{\log}$ has the non-independence property (NIP)~\cite{GehretACTlogNIP}; in particular, this implies definable hypothesis spaces are subject to the so-called \emph{Fundamental Theorem of Statistical Learning}, which tells us they are always \emph{PAC learnable}~(see the surveys \cite{chase2019model,krapp2024measurability}).
+To summarize, here are the most relevant things already known: \begin{itemize} \item $T_{\log}$ has quantifier elimination (QE) and a universal axiomatization (UA) in a natural language~\cite{GehretACTlog}; in particular, the quantifier-free definable sets enjoy a Tarski--Seidenberg-type theorem, and definable functions are given piecewise by terms in the language. \item $T_{\log}$ has the non-independence property (NIP)~\cite{GehretACTlogNIP}, i.e., definable families have finite \emph{Vapnik-Chervonenkis (VC) dimension}; in particular, this implies definable hypothesis spaces are subject to the so-called \emph{Fundamental Theorem of Statistical Learning}, which tells us (modulo some measurability assumptions) they are always \emph{PAC learnable}~(see, e.g.,~\cite{chase2019model,krapp2024measurability} for more on this connection).
 Moreover, $T_{\log}$ is not strongly dependent and so it is not dp-minimal nor does it have finite dp-rank~\cite{GehretKaplan-ACTlogdistal}. \item $T_{\log}$ is distal~\cite{GehretKaplan-ACTlogdistal}; in particular, definable relations satisfy strong combinatorial bounds including a definable version of the \emph{strong Erdős--Hajnal property}~\cite{chernikov2018regularity,chernikov2020cutting}. \item The model-theoretic algebraic closure $\operatorname{acl}$ is in general \emph{not} a pregeometry~\cite{GehretACTlogNIP}; in particular, there is no immediate off-the-shelf \emph{dimension theory} we can use similar to the likes of \emph{vector spaces}, \emph{algebraically closed fields}, and \emph{o-minimal structures}. \end{itemize}

 In this paper, we further examine the nature of definable sets in models of $T_{\log}$ from topological, algebraic, and model-theoretic perspectives.
 Specifically, we answer the following questions:

 \begin{question*} What are the dimension functions on models of $T_{\log}$? \end{question*} \begin{proof}[Answer] The Dimension Theorem~\ref{dimensionTheorem_label} completely characterizes all dimension functions on models of $T_{\log}$, where \emph{dimension function} is meant in the axiomatic sense of~\cite{vdD89}; see Definition~\ref{def_dimfn}.
 Corollary~\ref{agreement_topological_dimension} shows that each such dimension coincides with an appropriate \emph{topological dimension}. \end{proof}